clarkgrubb/data-tools/README.md

 This page describe the tools in brief; the [tour](https://github.com/clarkgrubb/data-tools/blob/master/doc/TOUR.md) describes them in detail.

+    check-tsv          verify rows in TSV file are same length

     counting-sort      sort a file using counting sort

     csv-to-json        convert CSV to JSON